bastiendavid/speedrun-kata/README.md

 ### Stage 2

-Refactor until there is only one level of indentation, you think the code is clean, and all the tests pass.
+Refactor until there is no else, you think the code is clean, and all the tests pass.

 ### Stage 3